NAS6mixfoolv/NAS6LIB/DeepRelativityDiscussion.md

 the velocity is minimum at the outer edge of the motion, accelerates toward the center,
 reaches a maximum, and begins to decelerate once it passes the center.

+The mathematical explanation for Euler's formula can be simplified as follows:
+t=sinθ,dt=cosθ,x=cosθ,dx=-sinθ
+dt/dt=1
+dx/dt=-tanθ

 ---

 # About the curvature of light